The Eloise Butler Wildflower Garden

 Like star showers the wild asters, beloved by all, nod their heads in the rustling breezes of autumn.
 The picturesque beauty of natures last lovely gift of the season, range thru shades of sky-blue, purple, rose and white.
 There are no less than 25 species of wild aster in this locality adorning dry hills as well as fields and meadows and even the deep woods.

-Altho the warm moon of autumn cools suddenly and a tangible coldness creeps over the earth with frost lying thick at dawn, the hardy asters remain untouched.
+Altho the warm noon of autumn cools suddenly and a tangible coldness creeps over the earth with frost lying thick at dawn, the hardy asters remain untouched.
 Their beauty has given them a place in our cultivated gardens, where they are one of the pleasures of the mellow days of autumn.

-Martha Crone
+Former Curator Martha Crone

-Flat-topped Aster
+Flat-topped Aster (Doellingeria umbellata)

 White Wood Aster